01000011-00110111/School-Chat/README.md

 ## No systemd service (easy route)
 #### NOTE: `$sudo shutdown` and `$sudo restart` will NOT work if you do not use systemd!
-- Put your mongodb authentication string and your keys for mod and dev into `example.keys.py`
+- Put your mongodb authentication string and other strings and your keys for mod and dev into `example.keys.py`
 - Rename `example.keys.py` to `keys.py`
 - in the data base make a database named `Chat` and add 3 collections named `Accounts`, `Online`, `rooms`
-- inside of rooms add 2 documents to the database
+- inside of rooms add 4 documents to the database
 ```
 "roomid":"ilQvQwgOhm9kNAOrRqbr",
 "generatedBy":"[SYSTEM]",